 The Inspire 2 can last up to 10 days on a full charge.
 It’s also available in three colors: black, rose, and white.

-Fitbit Inspire 2 Health & Fitness Tracker with a Free 1-Year Fitbit Premium Trial, 24/7 Heart Rate, Black/White, One Size (S & L Bands Included)
+Fitbit Inspire 2 Health & Fitness Tracker with a Free 1-Year Premium Trial, 24/7 Heart Rate, Lunar White, One Size (S & L Bands Included)

 A lower-cost alternative to the Charge 4 which ditches some smart features and the in-built GPS for a slimmer build.